 Jesús Díaz OTD, OTR/L

-Jesús Díaz was born in Mexico City, Mexico, and was raised in Los Angeles.
+Jesús Díaz was born in Mexico City and was raised in Los Angeles.
 He completed his undergraduate, master’s and clinical doctorate degrees at the University of Southern California.
-He currently serves as associate professor of research with the Pressure Ulcer Prevention in Spinal Cord Injury Study.
-His roles in the study include overseeing recruitment and developing and implementing a fidelity measurement for intervention.
+He currently serves as associate professor of research providing support to NIH-funded research projects housed within the division, teaching several courses within the professional master’s degree program and serving as a faculty mentor to Occupational Therapy Doctorate students.
 Dr. Díaz also works as an occupational therapist providing early intervention services to children in their homes and in clinical settings.

 Fidelity Measures, Spinal Cord Injury, Pressure Ulcers

 Doctorate of Occupational Therapy (OTD)

 2009 | University of Southern California